riteshmodi/resteasy-spring/README.md

-This is swagger integration with resteasy and spring.
+This is "Hello world" type sample application for swagger integration with resteasy and spring.
+I have tried to test the integration.